arazig/Deep-Reinforcement-Learning/README.md

 - The Ms. Pacman environment presents unique challenges due to its complex maze navigation, ghost avoidance, and pellet collection strategies

 ### Acknowledgements
 We would like to acknowledge the [Tianshou](https://github.com/thu-ml/tianshou) library, which provided the foundation for our implementation.
-Tianshou is a flexible, modular, and well-documented reinforcement learning platform developed by researchers at Tsinghua University.
+Tianshou is a flexible, modular, and well-documented reinforcement learning platform.
 Our code adapts and builds upon their excellent work.

 ## References